obokhove/wetropolis20162020/README.md

 -The moor unit is made of acrylic and on the open side-face of the box a maze prevents the lava grit from avalanching into the river.
 The acrylic reservoir is open from the top and water can enter through a hole near the top edge.
 Outflow of water in the river is regulated via an internal pipe which outflow level can be manually adjusted.
 Hence, active flood control can be demonstrated by manually adjusting this outflow level.
 Via an adjustable valve, outflow into the canal can be arranged separately.
 Note that this is slightly different from the set-up in the mathematical and numerical design model, where the outflow of moor water was partitioned between the river and canal.
 - The set-up for the Galton boards including the Galton boards themselves, the accompanying Arduino control units, power sockets and plugs to operate the three aquarium pumps.
 The two draws from the discrete probability distribution are either computer generated or determined from the random paths of (a) steel ball(s) through the two asymmetric Galton boards.
 In the latter case, the steel ball triggers a signal by interupting optical sensors in one of the four channels on each Galton board.
 The signal subsequently steers either the reservoir pump, moor pump, both or none as arranged via the Arduino technology.

+What follows next are:
+- links to other sites with some material, partly duplicated here,
+- links to the matlab design codes,
+- technical specs of programs used in the routing and the router,
+- information and files on the arduino design,
+- funding acknoqledgments and a few references, and
+- the more-or-less chronological story of the creation of Wetropolis.

 ## Location of design files for the Wetropolis Flood demonstrator
 The original design files for teh Galton boards are found at https://grabcad.com/mylibrarymodels search for Wout Zweers and then Galton board 2016.
 Note that there are 2018 updates used for a new Wetropolis design.
 For the landscape CAD designs see https://github.com/zweers but some files have been or will be redeposited here as well in the folder topodrawings e.g. image (```sketchbase```) with on the left measurement points indicated which are given in the excel file.